 Our goal is to create a CRDT with the semantics of an Add-only Set.
 In simple terms, we want a data structure with these features:

-• Elements can be added to the structure (add operation)
+- Elements can be added to the structure (

-• We can check if an element is present in the structure (has operation)
+operation) - We can check if an element is present in the structure (

 For these examples, we will use JavaScript as it’s popular enough to be understood by most people (although some might argue that no one really understands JavaScript /s).